 Under tort law, seven intentional torts exist.
-Four of them are personal: assault, battery, intentional infliction of emotional distress and false imprisonment.
-The other three are trespass to chattels, trespass to property and conversion.
-The most common intentional torts that people contact an intentional torts attorney for are battery, assault and trespass to property.
-If you have been the victim of these common torts, please use this form to contact a tort attorney for a free case evaluation.
+Four of them are personal: assault, battery, intentional infliction of emotional distress, and false imprisonment.
+The other three are trespass to chattels, trespass to property, and conversion.
+The most common intentional torts for which people contact an attorney are battery, assault, and trespass to property.
+If you have been the victim of these common torts, please use this form to contact an intentional tort attorney for a free case evaluation.

 Battery is when someone intentionally touches you.
 This includes poisoning food or throwing something at the plaintiff, which doesn’t require physical touching.
 Because battery is an intentional tort, no harm needs to be done.
-For example, if you are a weightlifter and a smaller man decides to punch your arm, the punch is still a harmful or offensive action even though you didn’t suffer any injury from the punch.
+For example, if someone punches you, that is considered a harmful or offensive action even if you didn’t suffer any injury from it.

-Assault is when the defendant creates immediate apprehension of an offensive or harmful touching.
-You often hear the terms assault and battery used together or used to mean the same.
-However, that’s not true.
-An example of assault is throwing a punch and missing the target – the defendant is creating the expectation of harm.
-If the punch connected, the law considers that situation to be battery.
+Assault is when someone creates immediate apprehension of an offensive or harmful touching.
+You often hear the terms “assault” and “battery” used together or assumed to have the same meaning.
+However, they have different definitions.
+An example of assault is throwing a punch and missing the target — the assailant is creating the expectation of harm.
+If the punch connects, the law considers that situation to be battery.

 Trespass to Land

-Trespass to land is when someone invades your property and things attached to your land, including buildings, trees, improvements and fixtures.
-Even putting a foot on your property is trespass if the defendant knows he or she isn’t supposed to be on the property and goes on it anyway.
+Trespass to land is when someone invades your property and things attached to your land, including buildings, trees, improvements, and fixtures.
+Even putting a foot on your property is trespass if the defendant knows they’re not supposed to be on the property and goes on it anyway.
 As with other intentional torts, the defendant does not have to damage the property to be sued for trespass.